Irrigation & Debridement and Incision & Drainage

 After irrigation, the medical staff are better able to visualize the wound.
 If the wound is severe, surgical debridement may be necessary in which surgical instruments are used to remove the targeted tissue.
 Depending on the wound, negative pressure wound therapy (wound VAC) may be used after the procedure to promote healing.
 Severe infections may require multiple return trips to the operating room to irrigate and debride the affected area.

-A typical surgical irrigation & debridement can range from an hour to several hours depending on the severity of the wound.
+A typical surgical irrigation & debridement procedure can range from an hour to several hours depending on the severity of the wound.

 Length of stay at the hospital after irrigation & debridement depends on several parameters, including recovery from anesthesia and surgery, the patient’s level of pain, and the results of the patient’s blood work.
 Typical length of stay is several days.

-What are the benefits and risks of Irrigation & Debridement?
+What are the benefits and risks of irrigation & debridement?

 The main benefit of irrigation & debridement is treating the infected limb and preventing the infection from spreading to surrounding areas or the blood.
 All the risks that are typically associated with surgery and anesthesia are possible.
 Some of these risks are further spread of the infection, spread of infection by the blood stream (bacteremia or sepsis), recurrence of infection, loss of blood, pain, decreased mobility, and reaction to anesthesia.

-What is Incision & Drainage?
+What is incision & drainage?

 Incision & drainage is a medical procedure that may be performed in a doctor’s office or in the operating room.
 The most common reason for incision & drainage is to treat an abscess, which is a collection of pus in tissues of the body.
 Incision refers to the cut made to reach the abscess.
 Drainage refers to the release of pus from the body.
 An abscess right under the skin can be mostly drained using this procedure.

-When is Incision & Drainage a good option?
+When is incision & drainage a good option?

 An abscess is the most common reason, especially when the abscess is just below the skin.
 Abscesses are typically caused by a bacterial infection, which may result in pain, swelling and fever.

-What happens during an Incision & Drainage?
+What happens during an incision & drainage procedure?

 The area around the abscess is prepared by cleaning the area with a solution such as povidone-iodine.
 The next step is to inject a local anesthetic, such as lidocaine, around the abscess.
 Once the area has been sufficiently numbed, an incision can be made on the skin overlying the abscess.
 This will allow the pus to drain out and a sample of the pus to be obtained so that a bacterial culture can be grown.
 The culture will help determine the appropriate antibiotics.
 After sufficient drainage, the remaining abscess cavity may be probed to ensure that there are no pockets of pus remaining.
 Additionally, a syringe with sterile saline can be used to irrigate the abscess cavity.